This Is The Best Way To Use IHG Rewards Points

 Yes, the Chase IHG Rewards Club Premier Credit Card has a sign up bonus of 140,000 points if you spend $3,000 in the first 3 months.

 So, what can you do with 80,000 IHG Points?
 As I mentioned, IHG's footprint is worldwide.
-Their award chart ranges from as low as 10,000 points a night, to 70,000 points a night, and IHG has recently updated their awards program to be dynamically priced.
+Their award chart ranges from as low as 10,000 points a night to 70,000 points a night, and IHG has recently updated their awards program to be dynamically priced.
 So, with this bonus, you could stay 8 nights somewhere, but expect lower-end properties in lesser markets.
-On the high end, IHG properties can be some of the best in the world, like the Intercontinental Resort and Spa Moorea, which is only 40,000 points per night!
+On the high end, IHG properties can be some of the best in the world, like the Intercontinental Resort and Spa Moorea, which is only 50,000 points per night!

 Keep in mind, you can also transfer Ultimate Rewards points from a Ultimate Rewards-earning credit card like the Chase Sapphire Preferred or Reserve (The Preferred card currently has a 60,000 point sign up offer) to top off your balance.

 Another bonus of the IHG credit card is you get a free night to use at many IHG properties worldwide on each account member anniversary!
 There’s a list of excluded properties that’s worth checking out.